OsmondOlive/bioflowhub/_posts/2026-05-28-prodentim-review.md

 <div class="ingr-block">
 <h4>Bifidobacterium lactis BL-04 <span class="ev ev-mod">Moderate Evidence</span></h4>
 <p>B. lactis BL-04 is primarily known for immune system modulation and respiratory health support.
 Its inclusion here reflects evidence that oral and systemic immunity are interconnected, and that probiotic support of the broader immune system contributes to oral health outcomes.
-Research supports its role in reducing the frequency and duration of upper respiratory infections, which often begin with pathogenic colonization of the oral and pharyngeal cavity.</p>
+Research supports its role in reducing the frequency and duration of upper respiratory infections, which often begin with pathogenic colonization of the oral and pharyngeal cavity.
+The rationale for including a strain better known for respiratory than dental benefits is that the oral cavity functions as the entry point for the upper respiratory tract, so a strain that helps regulate immune response at that entry point has a plausible, if indirect, connection to the formula's broader oral health goals, even though its primary evidence base sits outside dentistry specifically.</p>
 </div>

 <div class="ingr-block">
 <h4>Inulin (Prebiotic Fiber) <span class="ev ev-mod">Moderate Evidence</span></h4>
 <p>Inulin functions as a prebiotic, a substrate that selectively feeds beneficial bacteria.
 In the oral context, it supports the growth and persistence of the probiotic strains delivered in each tablet, extending their activity beyond the immediate dissolution period.
-Prebiotic-probiotic combinations consistently outperform probiotics alone in colonization studies.</p>
+Prebiotic-probiotic combinations consistently outperform probiotics alone in colonization studies, largely because introducing live bacteria without a food source for them to establish on produces a more transient effect.
+Pairing inulin with the probiotic strains in this formula is a sound formulation decision that mirrors the same prebiotic-probiotic pairing strategy used in well-designed gut health supplements.</p>
 </div>

 <div class="ingr-block">
 <h4>Malic Acid (from Strawberry) <span class="ev ev-mod">Supportive</span></h4>
 <p>Malic acid is a naturally occurring organic acid with documented tooth-whitening properties and antimicrobial activity against specific oral pathogens.
-It contributes to surface stain management while supporting the mild acidic environment that some beneficial oral bacteria prefer.</p>
+It contributes to surface stain management while supporting the mild acidic environment that some beneficial oral bacteria prefer.
+This ingredient functions more as a supporting and flavoring component than a primary active, and its inclusion should be understood as a minor cosmetic and palatability addition rather than a significant driver of the formula's clinical effects.</p>
 </div>

 <figure class="post-figure">